Analysis | How Trump allies in Congress can launch one more challenge to Biden’s win in January

 As The Post’s Mike DeBonis reports, members of the party that lost the presidential election have raised objections after nearly every election since 2000.
 All have failed, and only one succeeded in splitting the chambers to force them to debate the challenge.
 When certifying the contentious 2000 election, House Democrats tried to challenge Gore’s loss using Florida’s electoral votes, but they couldn’t find a Senate partner to get things started.

 In 2005, House Democrats challenged Bush’s reelection the same way over the result in Ohio.
-Then-Sen. Barbara Boxer of California joined them, but the effort was squashed pretty quickly.
+Then-Sen. Barbara Boxer of California joined them, but the effort was quashed pretty quickly.
 House Democrats tried again in 2016 to challenge Trump’s win, but no senator was willing to stand with them.